 If you want to be surrounded by water but stay on dry land, the Breakwater is the place to be.
 Jutting more than 2,500 feet into the ocean, this raised path prevents waves from shaking boats in the marina and really lets you feel you’re in the midst of the sea.
 On a windy day, you can walk along the stepped side and get thoroughly soaked, or stay above and just enjoy the salty air.
 Breakwater Lighthouse perches at the end of the wall, so you can check that coastal must-see off your list, too.

-4. The Problem: You bypassed the Vancouver Aquarium, but would still love to see some aquatic wildlife.
+4. Despite bypassing the Vancouver Aquarium, you’d still love to see some aquatic wildlife.

 The Solution: Hit Fisherman’s Wharf